-Bun Lai has also appeared on ABC, Food Network, NHK (Japan Broadcasting Corp), Food and Wine Magazine, Saveur Magazine, Eating Well Magazine, The New York Times, NBC, FOX, The Atlantic, Scientific American Magazine, and numerous other national and international media.
+Bun Lai has appeared on ABC, NBC, FOX, Food Network, NHK (Japan Broadcasting Corp.) and NTV (Nippon Television) and has been featured inFood and Wine, Saveur, Eating Well, The New York Times, The New Yorker, The Atlantic, Scientific American, National Geographic and Outside, as well as numerous other national and international media.

 Bun Lai was a speaker at the biggest fisheries event in the world, the American Fisheries Society’s 141st annual meeting.
 He is a sought-after speaker who has spoken at Chicago Ideas Week, International Festival of Arts & Ideas, Google, Monterey Bay Aquarium, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Wesleyan University, Williams College, New York University, Southern Connecticut State University, Museum of the City of New York and the U.S. Department of Agriculture.